 5. Ignore scheduled service intervals

-According to the latest research by Halfords, most drivers who’re looking to cut their motoring costs believe ignoring servicing intervals is the easiest way.
+According to research by Halfords, most drivers who’re looking to cut their motoring costs believe ignoring servicing intervals is the easiest way.
 But not servicing a car doesn’t just increase the chances of a breakdown, it can also damage the engine’s internals while dirty filters and fluids increase fuel consumption.
 The answer is to always follow manufacturers’ guidelines, especially as car buyers prefer a model with a full service history.

 6. Pimp it up